Theosaurus-Rex/Theosaurus-Rex/README.md

 **About Me!**

-- 👨🏽‍💻 I’m an Associate M365 Developer at Engage Squared Australia
+- 👨🏽‍💻 I’m a Junior Consultant at Alembic Australia
 - 🌱 I’m currently diving deeper into UI/UX design.
 - 🤔 My interest lies in front end web development.
 - 💬 Ask me about anything, I love to answer!